wacncontent/CustomizeTool/removeCommentOutput2/includes/storage-file-concepts-include.md

 ## What is Azure File storage?

 File storage offers shared storage for applications using the standard SMB 2.1 or SMB 3.0 protocol.
-Windows Azure virtual machines and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share via the File storage API.
+Microsoft Azure virtual machines and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share via the File storage API.

 Applications running in Azure virtual machines or cloud services can mount a File storage share to access file data, just as a desktop application would mount a typical SMB share.
 Any number of Azure virtual machines or roles can mount and access the File storage share simultaneously.